synmetrix/client-v2/README.md

    A file dedicated to Storybook stories for the component.
 Storybook stories help in visually testing and documenting the component's variations and use cases.

 4. **index.test.tsx:**
-   The file containing unit tests for the component using testing frameworks like Jest.
+   The file containing unit tests for the component using testing framework vitest.
 Writing tests ensures the reliability and correctness of the component's functionality.

 Here's an example directory structure for a component named `ExampleComponent`: